davidmckennirey/davidmckennirey.github.io/_posts/2021-05-16-node-write-up.md

 ffuf -u http://10.10.10.58:3000/FUZZ -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt -e .php,.txt -of csv -o ./medium.csv -fs 3861
 ```

-I needed to use the `-fs` flag to filter responses with 3861 bytes, because the application would respond with that instead of the standard 404.
+I needed to use the `-fs` flag to filter responses with 3861 bytes, because the application would respond with a 200 response of that length instead of the standard 404.
 I also browsed to the webserver on tcp 3000 while proxying my traffic with Burp Suite.
 After clicking on everything I could click on, I saw some interesting `/api` endpoints in the target tab.

 ```txt
 /api/users/latest